bearmond1/donkey-express/README.md

 Torrent client implementation in haskell

-Currently only announce URL used (HTTP), possibly peers info can be obtained through announce list, list of known trackers, DHT, PEX, etc ...
+Currently only HTTP announces used, possibly peers info can be obtained through DHT, PEX